Sunday School Stories | Rainbow Streets: Then & Next

 Let's celebrate our local LGBTQIA+ trailblazers, communities, and heritage through art and song this Pride Month.
 Champion your favourite LGBTQIA+ musical artists by submitting tracks to co-produce a soundtrack for our Sunday School Stories exhibition of artwork made by local students inspired by Islington’s rich heritage of LGBTQIA+ heroes.

 We've partnered with neighbours the Estorick Collection to bring you an exhibition of artwork, co-produced with local students, inspired by incredible LGBTQIA+ people, organisations, and movements throughout the ages.
 The artworks will be lovingly displayed from the ceiling of Union Chapel's iconic Grade II* listed Upper Hall (bar).
+Accompanying the exhibition is a a soundtrack of songs by inspirational LGBTQIA+ artists, submitted by you!

 Our archive volunteers are leading the research into Islington Local History Centre's Pride archives revealing a wealth of LGBTQIA+ legacy – including gay youth clubs, inspirational local heroes, same-sex marriages, and more - all feeding into our rich culture today.
 The exhibition aims to honour these individuals for their advocacy, solidarity, inclusivity, and cultural contributions.